 Learn more about author and tour guide Ben Edwards' ancestors who lived in Boston for one hundred fifty years as well as how old they were when certain key events occurred in Boston.
-The information below appears in Ben's book One April in Boston: The Gift of the Spyglass.
+The information below appears in Ben's book One April in Boston.